enst80/mediawiki-extensions-Auth_remoteuser/README.md

   logged-in automatically again with the next request).
 But maybe your remote source should handle that logout (so that with the next request there isn't a remote user name provided anymore to this extension).
-So setup an according logout url to the following key value array, which evaluates the following key(s):
+So setup an appropriate logout url to the following key value array, which evaluates the following key(s):
   * `logout` - Provide a different url for the logout button in the personals url bar.
 Accepts a string or a closure, which receives